danadler-dev/SDA-GA-Article/README.md

-MDPI Life submission of "Stability-Driven Assembly as a Natural Genetic Algorithm".
+MDPI Entropy submission of "Information Evolution by Stability-Driven Assembly".

 You can access the code and simulation results from the paper by opening the following colab notebook: